Fast algorithms for classical specifications of stabiliser states and Clifford gates: Complexity analyses

 \subsection{Clifford gates}

-\textbf{Algorithm 4:} \begin{enumerate} \item This takes $O(N\log N)$ time, as discussed above. \item In the worst case, we search for $O(N)$ time to find a non-zero element of a given column.
+\textbf{Algorithm \ref{c1toc2}: \Cone\ $\to$ \Ctwo} \begin{enumerate} \item The conversion \Sone\ to \Sthree\ takes $O(N)$ time as discussed above. \item In the worst case, we search for time $O(N)$ to find a nonzero element of a given column.
 Once we have found one for each column of Hamming weight 1, taking time $O(Nn)$, we can extract all the $\vec{\rho}_i$ vectors in time $O(n^2)$. \item It takes time $O(n^3)$ to find the pseudoinverse of the $U$.
-In fact, the output of Algorithm 1 gave us the row-reduced version of $U$; by keeping track of the row operations when running algorithm 2, we can construct the pseudoinverse simultaneously.
-We then require $O(n^2)$ time to find each of the $W_i$. \item Comparing relative phase of the columns corresponding to Hamming weight 1 and 2 takes time $O(n^3)$ as there are $n^2$ such columns and finding a non-zero element takes time $O(n)$.
-Then, finding the $V_i$ involves multiplying each $W_i$ by $O(n)$ Pauli, where each Pauli multiplication takes time $O(n)$.
-This step thus also runs in time $O(n^3)$. \end{enumerate} The algorithm is dominated by Steps 1 and 2, and thus takes time $O(N \log N)$.
-By comparison, conjugating the basic Pauli gates requires $\Omega(nN^3)$ steps.\\
+In fact, the output of our \Sone\ to \Sthree\ conversion gave us the row-reduced version of $U$; by keeping track of the row operations when constructing the $U_i$ from the $P_i$, we can construct the pseudoinverse simultaneously.
+We then require time $O(n^2)$ to find each of the $W_i$. \item Comparing the relative phase of the columns corresponding to Hamming weight 1 and 2 takes time $O(n^3)$ as there are $n^2$ such columns and finding a nonzero element takes time $O(n)$.
+Then, finding the $V_i$ involves multiplying each $W_i$ by $O(n)$ Pauli gates, where each Pauli multiplication takes time $O(n)$.
+This step thus also runs in time $O(n^3)$. \end{enumerate}The algorithm is dominated by Step 2 and thus takes time $O(N n)$.\\

-\textbf{Verifying (C1).}\\ Compared to Algorithm 4, we must also check the consistency of equation \eqref{eqn:pi_eqn} on all the columns of $C$, check that the $V_i$ commute and check the relative phases between all of the columns.
-Verifying that a column is an stabilised or antistabilised by a Pauli gate takes time $O(Nn)$, we do this for every column and every $U_i$ giving $O(N^2n^2)$ steps.
-Checking that the $V_i$ commute and are Hermitian takes time $O(n^3)$.
-Checking the relative phase of all the columns takes time $O(Nn)$ as at every step of the Gray code we add two vectors of length $n$ to find a non-zero entry.
-Thus, our verification is dominated by checking the consistency of the columns and takes time $O(N^2\log^2 N)$. \\ This is an exponential improvement over conjugating the basic Pauli gates, which takes time $\Omega(nN^3)$.
-Note that to verify a matrix, one must look at every element at least once, giving an $\Omega(N^2)$ lower bound.\\

-\textbf{(C2) $\to$ (C1).} The time savings of our approach is the same as that of the conversion (S1) $\to$ (S3).